bishre/react-form-nord/README.md

-run npm i to run the app locally. after that run npm start to run the app on the browser. you should have npm installed on your computer.
+you should have latest version of node and npm installed on your computer. run npm i to install all dependencies. after that run npm start to run the app on the browser.